purrplingcat/QuestFramework/docs/content-pack-guide.md

 FriendshipGain    |           | `{[string]: int}` Additional friendship points for enumarated NPCs which player gains after this quest was completed.
 [Hooks](#hooks) || `Hook[]` Quest hooks (see hooks for more info) [ConversationTopic](#conversation-topic) || `ConversationTopic` Add or remove conversation topic (see conversation topic for more info)
+AddMailOnComplete |           | Receive the mail(s) by player after quest is completed.
+Supported multiple letter names.
+See [Completion Mails](#completion-mails) for more details
+RemoveMailOnComplete |        | Remove already received mail from player (clear mail flag) after quest is completed.
+Supported multiple letter names.
+See [Completion Mails](#completion-mails) for more details

 #### Example